ArtDu/Riros/README.md

 # Riros

-### html версия сайта, в дальнейшем сайт был поставлен на wordpress
+freelance work

+### html version of web-site, futher its was transferred to wordpress cms